Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Introduction

 All RL methods can be classified into either MC or temporal-difference (TD) learning.
-As a TD method shall be employed in this paper, the following RL literature review focuses on the former method. \cite{Sutton_1984} and \cite{Sutton_1988} first introduced the TD method for prediction of value function.
+As a TD method shall be employed in this paper, in both the training and online learning phases, the following RL literature review focuses on the latter method. \cite{Sutton_1984} and \cite{Sutton_1988} first introduced the TD method for prediction of value function.
 Based upon their works, \cite{Watkins_1989} and \cite{Watkins_1992} proposed the well-known Q-learning for finite state and action spaces.
 Since then, the Q-learning has been improved substantially, in \cite{Hasselt_2010} for the Double Q-learning, and in \cite{Mnih_2013}, as well as \cite{Mnih_2015}, for the deep Q-learning which allows infinite state space.
 Any Q-learning approaches, or in general tabular solution methods and value function approximation methods, are only applicable to finite action space.
 However, in the context of hedging, the action space is infinite.
 Instead of discretizing the action space, {\it proximal policy optimization} (PPO) by \cite{Schulman_2017}, which is a {\it policy gradient method}, shall be applied in this paper; our Section~\ref{sec:PPO} shall provide its self-contained review.

-Our contributions in this paper are two-fold.
-First of all, we show that, when the training and evaluation environments are similar, the hedging performance of the RL agent is comparable with those by the classical Delta, which is derived from the {\it coincidentally correct} market dynamics and parameters in the evaluation environment, i.e. model-based, and by the recently proposed deep hedging in \cite{Buhler_2019}.
-These results are in Sections \ref{sec:baseline_results} and \ref{sec:sen}.
-In particular, in the baseline results of Section \ref{sec:baseline_results}, the hedging performance of classical model-based Deltas, which are derived from the {\it misspecified} market dynamics and parameters, are substantially worse than the {\it pseudo-model-free} RL agent.
-Since model misspecification and miscalibration are very common in practice, this outperforming hedging result by the RL agent with respect to incorrect Deltas is phenomenal.

-Our second contribution is integrating {\it online learning} with the RL approach, in order to deal with the case when the training and evaluation environments are not similar.
-This result is in Section \ref{sec:online_learning}.
-Indeed, if that is true, we show that the RL agent without online learning performs even worse in hedging than the incorrect Delta based on misspecified market parameters.
-By training the RL agent in the evaluation environment {\it in real-time}, it is able to {\it self-revise} the hedging strategy; after several learning steps, the hedging performance of the RL agent with online learning becomes comparable with that by the coincidentally correct Delta again.